Liron-Toledo/game-of-life/README.md

 - **React**: Core library for building the UI.
 - **TypeScript**: Adds type safety to the project.
 - **Framer Motion**: For smooth animations (e.g., notifications).
-- **react-window**: Virtualized grid rendering for optimal performance.
+- **react-window**: Virtualised grid rendering for optimal performance.
 - **tailwindcss**: For styling and responsive design.
 - **File APIs**: Used for exporting and importing grid state as JSON.